RaviTeja110820/aws/AWS Essentials.md

 >A service that lets you monitor network requests that come into your web applications - ***AWS WAF***.

+***AWS Web Application Firewall (WAF)*** is a web-based application that allows for monitoring of ingress and egress traffic on provisioned web services.
+These could be in an AWS CloudFront distribution, behind an AWS Load Balancer or standalone instance.
+AWS WAF includes AWS Shield (AWS Shield Standard that comes at no additional cost and AWS Shield Advanced, on subscription) that protects against SYN floods, DNS query floods and UDP reflection attacks amongst others.

 # Cloud Trail